Clerical celibacy in the Catholic Church: Eastern Catholic churches

 In general, the Eastern Catholic Churches allow ordination of married men as priests.
+However, marriage must occur prior to ordination.
+A priest unmarried at the time of ordination may not subsequently marry and a married priest who is widowed may not remarry.
 Within the lands of the Ukrainian Greek Catholic Church, the largest Eastern Rite Catholic Church, priests' children often became priests and married within their social group, establishing a tightly-knit hereditary caste.
-In North America, by the provisions of the decree Cum data fuerit, and for fear that married priests would create scandal among Latin Church Catholics, Eastern Catholic bishops were directed to ordain only unmarried men.
+In North America, by the provisions of the decree Cum data fuerit of 1929, and for fear that married priests would create scandal among Latin Church Catholics, Eastern Catholic bishops were directed to ordain only unmarried men.
 This ban, which some bishops determined to be null in various circumstances or at times or simply decided not to enforce, was finally rescinded by a decree of June 2014.
-Similarly, the Maronite Church does not demand celibacy vows from its deacons or parish priests; their monks, however, are celibate, as well as their bishops who are normally selected from celibate priests and sometimes from the monasteries.
+Similarly, the Maronite Church does not demand celibacy vows from its deacons or pastors; their monks, however, are celibate, as well as their bishops who are normally selected from celibate priests and sometimes from the monasteries.
 The current Patriarch of the Maronite Church is originally a monk in the Mariamite Maronite Order.

 A condition for becoming an Eastern Catholic bishop is to be unmarried or a widower.